-The following section includes a list of things to consider with regards to your current health insurance coverage: Selecting and paying for adequate primary health insurance coverage is your responsibility.
-You should read your insurance policy to determine what is and is not covered.
-Pre-existing conditions, sports injuries, and dental care, for example, may not be covered by basic medical insurance.
-It is your responsibility to determine whether your policy meets your particular needs.
-Before deciding to use your health insurance policy, you should contact the provider to determine whether the policy will cover you overseas for the duration of your stay.
-Find out what sort of documentation you must present for reimbursement of costs incurred overseas.
-You may also purchase the policy used by Dickinson students during the academic year.
-Please contact the Office of Student Accounts for further information about the Dickinson health insurance plan.
-(This is for Dickinson students only).
 On the Student Agreement form, which you signed when you applied, you provided the insurance company name and policy number for your medical coverage.
 If that information should change, please notify the Center for Global Study and Engagement immediately.
-Up-to-date, accurate insurance information is needed in case of emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and Engagement in support of your student visa.
+Up-to-date, accurate insurance information is needed in case of emergency and is also mandatory if your program requires a letter issued by the Center for Global Study and

+Engagement in support of your student visa.
 Make note of your insurance company contact information and policy number in your own essential records, which you take with you overseas.
 Also leave the information with someone at home.
-If you have special health needs, discuss them with the On-campus Coordinator and/or the Center for Global Study and Engagement before departure.
+If you have special health needs , discuss them with the Resident Director and/or the Center for Global Study and Engagement before departure.
 Thinking ahead about how you will cope with special health needs is essential.
 Do not assume that the same services or medications you use at home will be available in the host country.
 As a rule, an insurance card will not be accepted for payment of medical expenses overseas.
 Be prepared to pay cash for treatment and keep receipts to present to your insurance company for reimbursement.
 Before going overseas, contact your insurance company to know exactly what you will need to send them in order to be reimbursed.
 Verify if the documents provided by doctors and pharmacies from another country will have to be translated into English.
-In some countries with socialized medicine, country-specific student health insurance coverage is required and is included in the program fee.
-While this usually covers most routine care, it is NOT a substitute for the required primary health and accident insurance purchased in the U.S. Canceling your policy while abroad puts you at serious health and financial risk, in the case that you become ill or need medical attention while abroad and have no health insurance coverage.
+Italy is a country with socialized medicine; therefore, country-specific student health insurance coverage is required and is included in the program fee.
+While this usually covers most routine care, it is NOT a substitute for the required primary health and accident insurance purchased in the U.S. Please note that you cannot use this insurance outside of Italy.
+Canceling your policy while abroad puts you at serious health and financial risk, in the case that you become ill or need medical attention while abroad and have no health insurance coverage.